Computer Architecture 1

 - 4 classes of computers

-- HLL –> Assembly language –> ML
+- Different levels of program code - HLL –> Assembly language –> ML

 - 5 components of a computer